temporalio/documentation/docs/node/signals.md

 ### How to define a Signal

-To add signal handlers to a workflow, add a `signals` property to the exported workflow object:
+To add Signal handlers to a Workflow, add a `signals` property to the exported Workflow object:

 ```ts
 // interface